alyssadong2006/Health-Insurance-Charge-Calculator/README.md

-# 👩‍⚕️🚑 Predictive Health Insurance Premium Calculator
+# 👩‍⚕️🚑 Predictive Health Insurance Charge Calculator

 A web-based application that intelligently predicts health insurance premiums using machine learning.
 The calculator provides estimates based on user-inputted data, helping customers get an idea of their potential insurance costs.